Heart Rates Guide: Normal, Abnormal & When to Seek Help | Gleneagles Hospitals Malaysia

 Causes of Unhealthy Heart Rates

-Overexertion or overtraining during physical activity, particularly in athletes or individuals undergoing strenuous workouts, can also contribute to tachycardia due to insufficient rest and recovery.
+• Overexertion or overtraining during physical activity, particularly in athletes or individuals engaging in strenuous workouts, can also contribute to tachycardia due to insufficient rest and inadequate recovery.

-Additionally, dehydration and imbalances in electrolytes like potassium and sodium have been identified in studies as factors that can disturb heart rhythm, resulting in abnormal heart rates.
+• Dehydration and imbalances in electrolytes, such as potassium and sodium, have been identified in studies as factors that can disrupt heart rhythm, leading to abnormal heart rates.

 Tips for Maintaining a Healthy Heart Rate